Tindivanam: Temples

-Enga Ooru Tindivanam flyover
+Tindivanam flyover

-The Enga Ooru Tindivanam flyover is the state's second railways flyover, which was built under the former union Minister Tindivanam G.Venkatraman, who was the minister for surface transport government of India and Member of parliament of Tindivanam constituency.
-The foundation was laid by former union Minister Murasoli Maran on 02/02 1997, which uplifted the town on various departments and solved so many issues in and around Tindivanam town.
+The Tindivanam flyover was built under the rule of former union Minister Tindivanam G.Venkatraman, who was the minister for surface transport government of India and Member of parliament of Tindivanam constituency.
+The foundation was laid by former union Minister Murasoli Maran on 02/02/1997, which uplifted the town on various departments and solved so many issues in and around Tindivanam town.
 It has roundana and four lanes.
-The flyover is located in the heart of the Tindivanam, between NH 66 (Bangalore – Pondicherry) and NH 45 (Chennai - Dindukkal).
+The flyover is located in the heart of the Tindivanam, between NH 66 (Bangalore – Pondicherry) and NH 45 (Chennai - Dindigul).
 This flyover was inaugurated by Tamil Nadu Chief Minister M. Karunanithi in 2000.
 This flyover was constructed at a cost of Rs.22 crores.

 National Fossil Wood Park

 National Fossil Wood Park, Tiruvakkarai is a notified National Geo-heritage Monument located in the Villupuram District in the Indian state of Tamil Nadu and is maintained by the Geological Survey of India.
 The park was established in 1940 and is located 1 km east of Thiruvakkarai village on the road between Tindivanam and Pondicherry.
 The park contains petrified wood fossils approximately 20 million years old, scattered throughout the park, which covers about 247 acres (100 ha).
 The park consists of nine enclaves, but only a small portion of the 247 acres (approx 1 square km) is open to the public.
 Officials of the GSI believe the fossils were formed during massive flooding that occurred millions of years ago.
 The park hosts about 200 fossilized trees.